 “She fart when she cough.”

+She used to get on his momma about raising him right.
+At her house, he couldn’t do nothing, but sit on the sofa and stare at the peppermint candy on the coffee table.
 To his Aunt Keziah, Jesus was the providing father that didn’t know how to love.
 The devil raised her as his own.
 She had to wrestle him to the ground and shoot him to stay down.
 Like a singer harmonizing multiple octaves at the same time, his aunt had a way of preaching scripture as if spoken from her father’s tongue.
+It was cold and judgmental, always looking for a fight, a sure way to save those that needed saving, which was everybody.

-Keziah had no kids.
-Her husband Willy died of heart disease years ago.
+She missed her husband, Willy.
 Huffing a Checkers Baconzilla burger, French fries, and a large Coke was her vacation.
 Willy loved Checkers.
 Florida’s weather made her pores weep.
 She carried a Japanese folding fan in her purse, using it with the same frequency that people stare at their phones.
+The fan had cherry blossoms blowing in front of an orange burst of fireworks.
 Keziah was a big woman.
-Her doctor told her that she was headed for diabetes, but loosing weight was as unfamiliar as looking in the mirror.
+Her doctor told her that she was headed for diabetes.
+Loosing weight was as unfamiliar as looking in the mirror.
+Willy wasn’t around no more.

 “You end up dead if you don’t get away,” Levell’s mother said to him.

 She pressed her elbows against the table, making it crack.
 Leaning forward, she gave into resting her forehead against the glass.
-Like layers of past moments similar to hers, the window that framed her cage, smell like vaporized grit clouding shower stalls.
-She pulled away from it’s cold rigid surface.
+Like layers of past moments similar to hers, the thick plastic that separated her from Levell smelled like vaporized grit that clouded shower stalls.
+She pulled away from the window’s repelling odor.

 “I ain’t doing none of that,” Levell said.

 His mother’s lungs flattened.
-She closed her mouth to breath.
+She closed her mouth, blowing air through her nose.

-On his visits, Levell would bring still life sketches that he made for her: fruit, plants, wasps, lizards, and butterflies.
+On his visits, Levell would bring her sketches of fruit, plants, wasps, lizards, and butterflies.
 His shading was that of a vine climbing a tree for food.
 It’s movement was gradual and smooth.
-Greys misled their detail.
+Greys revealed detail.
 Like the sudden disappearance of day to night, pure blacks and whites induced the viewer’s eyes to revisit their subversive and contrasting diversity.
+They fought over the grey’s devotion.

-“You are my master piece,” she’d tell him.
+“You are my master piece,” his mother would tell him.

 She didn’t see his drawings of heroin addicts taped around his room.
-Realistic renderings of syringes, blood stained eyes, and foaming mouths hung over his bedding that was on the floor.
+Realistic renderings of syringes, blood stained eyes, and foaming mouths that hung over his bed and plastered the walls.

 “What’s D doing?” his mother asked.